githubsands/liquidity-engine/README.md

 (2) Updating the the orderbook with ws depths and then reading the orderbook for best deals

+#### Future work:

+(1) A state when the orderbook is needs rebuilding if a ExchangeStream websocket connection fails.

+(2) Seperate bid and ask depth updates into two buffers and write from two different threads rather then one.

+(3) Move each side of the book to their own thread and with exchange streams to keep books in their own
+    threads ... after a depth update a read is done on the same thread

+(4) Use fixed library for floats https://docs.rs/fixed/latest/fixed/

 ### <span style="color: #00CEC9;">5.
 Quote GRPC Server</span>

 Takes the spread and provides the best ten deals and asks to a grpc client

-#### Future work:

-TBD

-#### Future work:

-(1) A state when the orderbook is needs rebuilding if a ExchangeStream websocket connection fails.

-(2) Reduce dynamic memory allocations

-(3) Seperate bid and ask depth updates into two buffers and write from two different threads rather then one.

-(4) Use fixed library for floats https://docs.rs/fixed/latest/fixed/

-(5) Possibly more performant atomic memory ordering

 ## <span style="color: #FF7675;">Testing</span>